 UU sermons are frequently compared to college lectures, and the Nashua church is no exception.

 The sermon topics cover a wide range of areas: spiritual, political, social -- even humorous!
 The title of the current week's sermon is listed in our display ad in the Nashua Telegraph's Religion section each week.
-The services for each month are also described in the church's monthly newsletter.
+The services for each month are also described in the church's newsletter.

 Following the sermon, the church and choir together sing a hymn or other music, usually in keeping with the theme of the service.
 There are some brief closing remarks, then the service ends with a congregational musical response and an musical postlude.